jonnonz1/nz-statute-book/acts/public/2006/lawyers-and-conveyancers-act-2006.md

-    (ii) legal services under a scheme within the meaning of the Legal Services Act 2000; or (b) acts as an employee of the Legal Services Agency; or (c) provides legal services to the public under a scheme within the meaning of the Legal Services Act 2000; or (d) provides to the public, in his or her capacity as an employee of Public Trust or of the Maori Trustee or of a trustee company, regulated services that his or her employer is entitled to provide to the public.
+    (ii) legal services under a scheme within the meaning of the Legal Services Act 2000; or (b) acts as an employee of the Legal Services Agency; or (c) provides legal services to the public under a scheme within the meaning of the Legal Services Act 2000; or (d) provides to the public, in his or her capacity as an employee of Public Trust or of the Maori Trustee or of a trustee company, regulated services that his or her employer is entitled to provide to the public; or
+  (e) provides, in his or her capacity as an employee of an employer organisation, regulated services to that organisation or to a member of that organisation; or
+  (f) provides, in his or her capacity as an employee of a union, regulated services to that union or to a member of that union.

 ### 308 Conveyancing practitioners to whom, and incorporated conveyancing firms to which, this Part applies
 (1) This Part applies to—